The Queen meets British Prime Ministers, Past and Present

 Prime Minister David Cameron and his wife Samantha hosted a lunch on Tuesday to honour the Queen’s Diamond Jubilee.
 Former Prime Ministers Tony Blair, Gordon Brown and Sir John Major were also there to pay respect to the woman who was the one constant throughout their times in the office.
 Baroness Thatcher was the only living Prime Minister absent; the Iron Lady has largely withdrawn from public life due to health issues.

 David and Samantha Cameron greeted Queen Elizabeth and Prince Philip outside 10 Downing Street, before proceeding inside for a lunch.
 The guests were served salmon, roast duck breast with potatoes, and vegetables and trifle.

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee, Prime Minister Blair, Prime Minister Brown, Prime Minister Cameron, Sir John Major.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Prime Minister Blair of the United Kingdom, Prime Minister Brown of the United Kingdom, Prime Minister Cameron of the United Kingdom, Sir John Major.